 Elevators and escalators are convenient, but they don’t really count as physical activity.
 Skip them and take the stairs instead.
 When you’re at the MRT station, climb the stairs instead of riding the escalator.
 Or take the stairs to your office instead of using the elevator.

 These actions might seem small but over time they'll add up and help you burn those calories and get fitter.

 The Nudge to Budge: Why You Should Step Out of that Chair

 If you find it hard to exercise by yourself, grab your family or friends to join you for a workout.
-Having company might be just the motivation you need to keep active.
+Having company might be just the motivation you need to

 Being more active in your daily life is easier than you think, so don’t be afraid to start getting active.
 Begin with small steps (literally!) and staying active will eventually become your healthy exercise habit.

 Do consult your doctor before starting any exercise regime, and practice caution when exercising.
 Remember, safety first!

 *Download the HealthHub app on

 Apple Store to access more health and wellness advice at your fingertips.